theotheu/ebig-provisioning/README.md

 The vagrant directory if for local test purposes.

 If you want to test local, start with vagrant.
-Than continue with ansible.
+Then continue with ansible.

 See README in vagrant directory and ansible directory.

-## One-liner for root user on new machine
+## One-liner for root user to run on new machine

 `wget -qO- https://raw.githubusercontent.com/theotheu/ebig-provisioning/master/run.sh | bash`